Only 6% of Americans Have a Biblical Worldview

 Everyone has an overall perspective from which the world is seen and interpreted.
 It’s called a “worldview.”

 The Cultural Research Center (CRC) at Arizona Christian University, interviewed a nationally representative sample of 2,000 adults to determine what worldview Americans hold.
-It’s called The American Worldview Inventory (AWVI) 2021.
+Only 6% of Americans have a ‘biblical worldview’: survey.

 Though 65% of American adults describe themselves as “Christian” according to 2018-2019 Pew research, this CRC study indicates only 6% actually hold to a biblical worldview.